Multi-modal Relational Item Representation Learning for Inferring Substitutable and Complementary Items: Related Work

-GNN-based methods leverage user-behavior data to model item-item relationships by treating items as nodes and user-behavior data as edges.
-DecGCN~\cite{decgcn} and DHGAN~\cite{dhgan} are two recent representative GNN-based works.
-DecGCN~\cite{decgcn} decouples the representation of items based on relationships and transform the original heterogeneous graph into multiple homogeneous graphs, paired with a co-attention mechanism to fuse the different representations of the same item.
-DHGAN~\cite{dhgan}, built on top of DecGCN, models item representations in hyperbolic space.
-Other works, such as HetaSAGE~\cite{hetasage} and TransGAT~\cite{transgat} target either substitutable or complementary relationships.
-EMRIGCN~\cite{chen2023enhanced} considers mutual influence between different types of relationships and proposes a two-level integration mechanism to capture shared information and relationship specific information.
+GNN-based methods construct item-item graphs from user behaviors (\eg co-view or co-purchase) and learn item representations by treating items as nodes and behavior signals as edges.
+DecGCN~\cite{decgcn} decouples heterogeneous relations into relation-specific graphs and fuses relation-aware item embeddings via a co-attention mechanism.
+DHGAN~\cite{dhgan} extends this line by learning item representations in hyperbolic space.
+HetaSAGE~\cite{hetasage} and TransGAT~\cite{transgat} also model behavior graphs with GNN variants, typically focusing on one relation type.
+EMRIGCN~\cite{chen2023enhanced} further considers interactions between relation types and proposes a two-level integration scheme to capture shared and relation-specific signals.

-While GNN-based methods are effective, they fail to address the fundamental challenges in modeling substitutable and complementary relationships, \ie noisy user-behavior data, and are generally ineffective for cold-start items.
-Additionally, GCN and GAT-based models ~\cite{decgcn,dhgan,hetasage,transgat} decouple the original graphs into separate homogeneous graphs, and they ignore valuable connectivity patterns of items (\ie through which relationships are items connected), which are crucial in modeling item-item relationships.
+Despite strong performance, behavior-graph methods rely on behaviors as weak supervision and thus can be sensitive to noisy edges (\ie behaviors that do not reflect the true relation).
+Moreover, they often struggle under cold-start settings where new items have few or no behavioral connections.
+Finally, GCN and GAT-based models~\cite{decgcn,dhgan,hetasage,transgat} decouple the original graphs into separate homogeneous graphs, and they ignore valuable connectivity patterns of items (\ie through which relationships are items connected), which may carry useful relational cues.